-- A slide presentation can foreshorten a complex subject and leave out important details. - Projected slides have a low resolution compared to a piece of printed paper or even a lower-resolution computer screen in front of your face. - A slide presentation has to be linear and inflexible; it's hard to jump around based on interaction with your audience, which makes you unwilling to interact with your audience. - Tufte is perhaps the world's leading expert on the presentation of data (just the titles of some of his books should provide a clue: The Visual Display of Quantitative Information; Envisioning Information; Visual Explanations: Images and Quantities, Evidence and Narrative; and Beautiful Evidence.)
-He points out the deficiencies of PowerPoint's data displays. - · Perhaps most importantly, Tufte has issues with think it's an effective teaching tool.
+- A slide presentation can foreshorten a complex subject and leave out important details. - Projected slides have a low resolution compared to a piece of printed paper or even a lower-resolution

+- A slide presentation has to be linear and inflexible; it's hard to jump around based on interaction with your audience, which makes you unwilling to interact with your audience. - Tufte is perhaps the world's leading expert on the presentation of data (just the titles of some of his books should provide a clue: The Visual Display of Quantitative Information; Envisioning Information; Visual Explanations: Images and Quantities, Evidence and Narrative; and Beautiful Evidence.)
+He points out the deficiencies of PowerPoint's data displays. - Perhaps most importantly, Tufte has issues with making the audience read text on a wall.
+He doesn't think it's an effective teaching tool.
 He recommends using PowerPoint to show diagrams, illustrations, or photos.